 - Crumbled Feta

-Don’t let the lack of crazy seasoning fool you, these grilled turkey burgers come packed with tons flavor thanks to the green onion and feta cheese.
+These grilled turkey burgers come packed with tons of flavor thanks to the green onion and feta cheese.
 If you prefer a little more spice to your burgers, feel free to add a pinch of cayenne powder and cumin to the mix.

-- Before preheating, brush clean grill grates with oil or spray with non-stick cooking spray.
+- Before preheating, clean the grill grates and brush with oil or spray with non-stick cooking spray.

-- Preheat an outdoor grill to medium, or, if using an indoor electric grill, set to high.
+- Preheat an outdoor grill to medium-high, or, if using an indoor electric grill, set it to high heat.

 - Transfer pre-formed turkey burger patties to the grill approximately 1-inch apart.